 Our experienced dog bite attorney in Los Angeles explains that there is no way of knowing that you have rabies unless you start to see the symptoms.
 But when you do, it is too late to treat rabies, which is why you will be required to get a rabies shot after you were bitten by a dog whose owner cannot be identified.

 But how do you file a dog bite claim if the owner remains unknown to local authorities?
 Unfortunately, this is very it gets tricky.
 More often than not, the only way to recover damages if you have been bitten by a dog whose owner cannot be identified is to obtain witness information to find out who the dog belongs to.

 Only an experienced dog bite lawyer can conduct a thorough investigation to identify the owner of the dog that bit you.
-Just because the owner of the dog that bit you remains unknown does not necessarily mean that the dog is stray.
-Speak to our attorneys at the Law Offices of Howard Craig Kornberg to discuss your particular situation.
+Just because the owner of the dog that bit you remains unknown does not necessarily mean that the dog is a stray.
+Speak to our experienced attorneys at the Law Offices of Howard Craig Kornberg to discuss your particular situation.
 Contact our offices at 310-997-0904 today.